 Augusta National golf course is one of the most prestigious and exclusive courses in the world.
 It is home to the most important PGA tournament, the Masters, and contains some of the hardest holes that most people will ever encounter playing golf.
 The hardest holes on Augusta National are considered to be the 10th, 11th, 12th, 4th, and 5th holes in order of most to least difficult.

 Golf courses always give their own evaluations of each hole using the handicap column on their scorecards.
 Their evaluations state that the 2nd, 15th, 8th, 13th, and 5th holes are the hardest on the course.
-Even though these five holes are considered the hardest by the Augusta National crew, many believe that the hardest holes on this course are actually the 10th, 11th, 12th, 4th, and 5th holes.
-This is because the average scores of all these holes during competitions are usually the highest.
+Even though Augusta National considers these five holes to be the hardest, many believe that the most difficult holes on this course are actually the 10th, 11th, 12th, 4th, and 5th holes.
+This is because the average scores of these holes during competitions are usually the highest.

 What are the hardest holes at Augusta National?